ton-community/ton-docs/docs/v3/guidelines/smart-contracts/howto/wallet.md

 }
 ```

-The `last_cleaned` is retrieved from the storage of the contract and a dictionary of old queries.
-If the query is found, it is to be returned true, and if not, the expression `- (query_id <= last_cleaned)`.
-The last_cleaned contains the last removed request **with the highest timestamp**, as we started with the minimum timestamp when deleting the requests.

 The `last_cleaned` value is retrieved from the contract storage and the dictionary of old queries.
 If the query is found, the method returns `true`.
 If not, it evaluates the expression `- (query_id <= last_cleaned)`.
 The `last_cleaned` value contains the last removed request **with the highest timestamp**, as we started deleting requests from the minimum timestamp.

-If the `query_id` passed to the method is smaller than the `last_cleaned` value, it’s impossible to determine whether it was ever in the contract.
-Therefore, the expression `query_id <= last_cleaned` returns `-1`, and the minus before it changes the result to `1`.
-If the `query_id` is larger than `last_cleaned`, the method confirms that it hasn’t been processed yet.
+This means that if the query_id passed to the method is smaller than the last last_cleaned value, it is impossible to determine whether it was ever in the contract or not.
+Therefore the `query_id <= last_cleaned` returns -1 while the minus before this expression changes the answer to 1.
+If query_id is larger than last_cleaned method, then it has not yet been processed.

-### Deploying high-load wallet v2
+### Deploying High-Load Wallet V2

-To deploy a high-load wallet, you need to generate a mnemonic key in advance, which the user will use.
-You can reuse the same key from previous sections of this tutorial.
+In order to deploy a high-load wallet it is necessary to generate a mnemonic key in advance, which will be used by the user.
+It is possible to use the same key that was used in previous sections of this tutorial.

 To begin the process required to deploy a high-load wallet it's necessary to copy [the code of the smart contract](https://github.com/ton-blockchain/ton/blob/master/crypto/smartcont/new-highload-wallet-v2.fif) to the same directory where the stdlib.fc and wallet_v3 are located and remember to add `#include "stdlib.fc";` to the beginning of the code.
-Next, we’ll compile the high-load wallet code as we did in [section three](/v3/guidelines/smart-contracts/howto/wallet#compiling-wallet-code):
+Next we’ll compile the high-load wallet code like we did in [section three](/v3/guidelines/smart-contracts/howto/wallet#compiling-wallet-code):

 <Tabs groupId="code-examples">
 <TabItem value="js" label="JavaScript">